h4rvey-g/ob-Notes/USMLE/Cardiology/ECGs.md

 - Rate typically 50-120 bpm
 - Three or more ventricular complexes; QRS duration > 120ms
 - Fusion and capture beats
+## Pathophysiology
+- Proposed mechanism is <span style="background:rgba(240, 200, 0, 0.2)">enhanced automaticity of ventricular pacemaker</span>, although triggered activity may play a role, particularly in ischemia and digoxin toxicity
+- <span style="background:rgba(240, 200, 0, 0.2)">AIVR is classically seen in the reperfusion phase of an acute STEMI, e.g. post thrombolysis</span>
+- Usually a well-tolerated, benign, self-limiting arrhythmia
 # STEMI
 ![[Pasted image 20230623220754.png]]
 Timeline of ECG changes in STEMI